-In Kyiv, Ivan Levytsky also actively participated in Stara Hromada (Old Community, 1859–1876; a Kyiv organisation made up of the Ukrainian intelligentsia, which mainly engaged in public, cultural, political and academic activities).
+In Kyiv, Ivan Levytsky also actively participated in Stara Hromada (Old Community, 1859–1876; a Kyiv organisation formed by the Ukrainian intelligentsia, which mainly engaged in public, cultural, political and academic activities).
 Ivan Levytsky’s first works were published under the pseudonym of Ivan Nechuy in various Lviv periodicals.
 His other literary works include: Burlachka (The Wandering Girl, 1880), Khmary (Clouds, 1874), and V Dymu ta Polumyi (In the Smoke and Flames, 1911).
 Ivan Levytsky also published popular works on Ukrainian history, language, and mythology, as well as other subjects.

-We chose his Svitohliad Ukrainskoho Narodu: Eskiz Ukrainskoi Mifolohii (Ukrainian Folk Worldview: a Sketch of Ukrainian Mythology, 1876) to be included in our Ukrainian Scholar Library series, and we are presently in the process of preparing it for publication.
+We have chosen his Svitohliad Ukrainskoho Narodu: Eskiz Ukrainskoi Mifolohii (Ukrainian Folk Worldview: a Sketch of Ukrainian Mythology, 1876) to be included in our Ukrainian Scholar Library series, and we are presently in the process of preparing it for publication.
 Levytsky spent the last days of his life in a hospice for the destitute, where he died in 1918.
 He was buried in Kyiv.